We want you to feel comfortable using our website.

 SPECIAL CATEGORIES OF DATA

 We are allowed to process your special categories of personal data for the following reasons and on the following legal basis:

-- Data manifestly made public - Although this sounds like your data is "in the public domain", it does not mean such thing.
+- Data manifestly made public - Although this sounds like your data is “in the public domain”, it does not mean such thing.
 When you voluntarily provide Nelsons with data related to your (or those who are under your care) health, in order for us to deal with your concerns or enquiries, as you are providing this information to those professionals/ employees/ members of our organisation who needs to deal with your enquiry (as opposed to a singular person who is under a duty of secrecy, for example a doctor).
 If you do so, it is considered that you are making this data sufficiently public in a way that you allow us to deal with your enquiry.
+Where required by the applicable Data Protection Laws, by providing us with such information you consent to us processing it to respond to you.
 Of course we will keep such data secure and the data will only be processed by the departments who need to know, in order to deal with your request.

 - Health care services - If we need to process your data to provide you with health care services, pursuant to a contract with one of our health professionals, who, according to law, is subject to a duty of secrecy.

 - Consent - You have given your explicit consent for us to process your (or those who are under your care) health conditions’ data to provide you with a service.
 You can withdraw this consent at any time.

 - Legal claims - We need to process your personal data if, we are required to process your personal data to defend or establish a legal claim.